Become a Geriatric Counselor – Education & Licensure

 • Association membership participation (such as committee participation)

-There is currently not a renewal process for AMHCA credentials.
+There is currently no renewal process for AMHCA credentials.

 What Do Geriatric Counselors Do?

-Depending on where the geriatric counselor works, they will face a different set of responsibilities and demands.
-For instance, seniors residing in long term care and assisted living facilities will likely have different needs than seniors still independently living at home who may be faced with changes in life due to the death or illness of a spouse, isolation, or other mental health issue.
-A geriatric counselor can work at a hospital long-term care facility, assisted living facility, senior services agency, or in an independent practice.
+Depending on where the geriatric counselor works, they will face different responsibilities and demands.
+For instance, seniors residing in long-term care and assisted living facilities will likely have different needs than seniors still independently living at home who may be faced with changes in life due to the death or illness of a spouse, isolation, or other mental health issues.
+A geriatric counselor can work at a hospital long-term care facility, assisted living facility, senior services agency, or independent practice.

-Geriatric counselors can not take the place of friends or family members, but they can be a trusted resource and provide some assistance that older adults need.
-A geriattic counselor will be able to assess a senior’s overall quality of life and level of ability, and work with the family members to come up with a care plan.
-After working with a senior, a geriatric counselor will be able to assess changes in a patient’s mental state and keep family members and caregivers updated.
+‭Geriatric counselors can not replace friends or family members, but they can be a trusted resource and provide some assistance that older adults need.
+A geriatric counselor will be able to assess a senior’s overall quality of life and level of ability, and work with the family members to develop a care plan.
+After working with a senior, a geriatric counselor can assess changes in a patient’s mental state and keep family members and caregivers updated.

-They can provide advice on the best living arrangements and everyday activities for an individual patient.
-They can provide end-of-life counseling to the patient and family members.
+They can advise on the best living arrangements and everyday activities for an individual patient and provide end-of-life counseling to the patient and family members.

 How Much Do Geriatric Counselors Make?

 The U.S. Bureau of Labor Statistics doesn’t list employment statistics specifically for geriatric counselors.
 Those counselors are either included in mental health counselors in general or in “other” counselors.
-The following numbers represent data from the BLS from May 2020—the latest data available as of early March 2022.
+The following numbers represent data from the BLS from May 2023—the latest data available as of November 2024.

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors